The Charm of Cinque Terre

 Whilst the Cinque Terre has many fancier hotels I really do enjoy staying and living like the locals in this area.
 It is nice to blend into a traditional apartment and live for a few days as the locals do to feel a part of the community.

 You can also search for favourite accommodations via the search box below to find your ultimate Cinque Terre stay.

 Cinque Terre with Kids – are the villages family friendly

 The trails are not overly pram friendly as there are a large amount of steps and uneven terrain but the villages themselves are very navigable with prams.
 If your kids are a little older and out of the pram then many of the hikes are a great way to get out and about as a family.
-Kids will love the colour and vibe of the Cinque Terre and family days are spent swimming, exploring and eating all their favourite foods – it’s a pizza and gelati heaven for kids.
+If taking on these hikes with babies or toddlers I recommend a carrier as opposed to the pram except for the link between Riomaggiore and Manarola which is paved the whole way.

 SUBSCRIBE for more articles on travelling the world with your family!
 No spam just helpful and inspiring travel ideas and advice to get you travelling more often.

 Want to explore another beautiful part of Europe with kids?
 Read about our adventures in Switzerland.

 This article contains affiliate links giving you some great options for accommodation and travel at no additional cost to you.
 I only ever link to products I use myself.
 Thanks for your support!